 There is nothing we can add to His sacrifice, including our good works.
 Nothing more is needed to complete the work of Redemption.
 As a matter of fact, anything we presume to add to the Cross is an insult to Jesus Himself and the finished work of His sacrificial death.
 As believers, when we sin, the Apostle John tells us we are to confess our sin and God is faithful and just to forgive us our sin and cleanse us from all unrighteousness.
 (I Jn.
 1:9) He does not require us to do penance, good works or turn over a new leaf.
 To do these things brings us back under the very law God just set us free from.

 To go back under the law after we are set free from sin through the death of Christ, now causes us to commit the sin of rejecting the full and finished work of Christ.
 This is the sin Satan finds us guilty of!
 Going back to keeping the law is the very thing the Enemy uses to find us guilty of breaking the law!

 The key becomes knowing the truth and “rightly dividing” the Word of God according to the Heart of God (II Tim.
 2:15).
-The Enemy is into getting us to misinterpreting the Word of God in such a way that implicates Him as the One responsible for all the bad things that are happening to us.
-It this he would or frustrate the grace of God in us.
-It is a true paradigm shift God is working in us to move from law and works to grace.
-And lest we “continue is grace that grace might abound.
-(Rom.
-6:1) we must refrain from the temptation to cross over, back and forth between grace and law.
-Grace is grace and works are works (Rom.
-11:6).Share
+The Enemy gets us to misinterpret the Word of God in such a way that it implicates God as the One responsible for all the bad things that are happening to us.